-Emory University is a campus with natural beauty, open spaces, trees and plant life.
-In fact, Emory’s campus includes some of the most biodiverse forest inside Atlanta’s I-285 perimeter and has long been considered “a campus in a forest.”
-A 2016 study of higher education institutions ranked Emory as number one in the U.S. among 103 research universities for “greenness of campus,” and linked this attribute to student higher student retention rates.
+Emory’s campus includes some of the most biodiverse forest inside Atlanta’s I-285 perimeter and has long been considered “a campus in a forest.”
+A 2016 study of higher education institutions ranked Emory as number one in the U.S. among 103 research universities for “greenness of campus,” and linked this attribute to higher student retention rates.
 Emory’s long history of land stewardship continues with progressive goals and strategies that utilize new and emerging technologies.

-- In 2014, Emory University was the first campus in the nation to adopt a pollinator protection plan, which bans the use of neonicotinoids – a group of pesticides contributing to declines in pollinator species.
+- In 2014, Emory University became the first campus in the nation to adopt a comprehensive pollinator protection plan, which bans the use of neonicotinoids – a group of pesticides contributing to decline in pollinator species.

 - Almost half of Emory’s campus is protected land.
-Stream buffers and forests on campus have unique ecological values and contribute to campus identity and quality of life.
+Streambank buffers and forests on campus have unique ecological values and contribute to campus identity and quality of life.

 - Beginning in 1999, a University policy required that campus land suffer “No-Net-Loss-of-Forest-Canopy,” ensuring every time a tree is removed, trees are replanted.